 As human beings, we have the ability to love, act, speak, think, and care.
-We have the independence to explore ourselves and have the disposition to think of self care ideas or activities for ourselves and others, and also to seek professional health care if needed.
-In this article, let’s talk about creating a self care routine that’s uniquely yours.
+We have the independence to explore ourselves and have the disposition to think of self-care ideas or activities for ourselves and others, and also to seek professional health care if needed.
+In this article, let’s talk about creating a self-care routine that’s uniquely yours.

-Universal Self Care Requisites – these are activities associated with keeping the functioning integrity and maintenance of the human structure
+These are activities associated with keeping the functioning integrity and maintenance of the human structure.

-These are processes that is derived from a condition associated with a specific event
+These are processes that are derived from a condition associated with a specific event.

-These are processes done in response to an illness, injury or any health issue that may require diagnosis and treatment.
+These are processes done in response to an illness, injury, or any health issue that may require diagnosis and treatment.

 Components of Self Care

-Self care can be divided into 3 components.
+Self-care can be divided into 3 components.
 They are:

 Find activities that keep you in touch with your emotions.
 Sometimes stress can come out of negative experiences.
 Listen to your favorite songs, socialize, motivate yourself and others, and be with the people that uplift you.

 How Can I Create My Own Self Care Routine?

 Following generic tips and steps may not work for everyone.
 Learn to find the things that make you happy.
 Put that on a list on a piece of paper.

 This will be a practice of discipline and consistency.
 I’m almost 100% sure that most of the things you listed on the paper are not part of your daily routine.
 It will be crucial to incorporate the activities in times that will not be a bother to you.
-Incorporating cannabinoids to your daily routine can also be an act of self care.
+Incorporating cannabinoids into your daily routine can also be an act of self-care.

 You can put “playing basketball” on the weekends, “meditate every Monday”, whatever it may be, put it in a time that fits with your schedule.
 Your body and habit will fight you in doing the activity if it coincides with a big part of your daily habit.

-Remember, self care is important and should be done with joy.
+Remember, self-care is important and should be done with joy.
 Doing good activities that don’t make you smile is just work.

 All information contained in this article is for informational and educational purposes only and is not intended as medical advice.
 Always consult a physician or a qualified healthcare provider for any questions regarding your health and well-being